2026 Onalaska School District Replacement Levy

-On February 11, 2025, Onalaska School District is asking voters to consider a three-year replacement educational programs and operations (EP&O) levy to sustain quality educational opportunities for all Onalaska School District students.
-Our students deserve access to the same staffing and support that students in larger districts receive.
-If approved by voters, the levy would fund:
+On February 10, 2026, Onalaska School District is asking voters to consider a four-year replacement educational programs and operations (EP&O) levy to sustain quality educational opportunities for all Onalaska School District students.
+If approved by voters, the levy would fund items not funded and/or underfunded by state and federal dollars:

 Extracurricular activities for active and engaged students